udemirezen/rtl_tool_kit/README.md

 Created this app to have everything in one place for gsm debugging:)

-Only programming in python for a couple of weeks so code is messy and I'm be no means a super programmer.
+Only programming in python for a couple of weeks so code is messy and I'm bY no means a super programmer.

 Ths app wouldn't be possible without the work of Poitr https://github.com/ptrkrysik/gr-gsm for creating the gsm-receiver program to capture and dump the data needed for this app to work so I'd like to thank him.